GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents: Introduction

 \section{Introduction}

-Recently, graphical user interface (GUI) agents~\citep{zhang2024large,liu2025llm,shi2025towards} have emerged as an intriguing paradigm to human-computer interaction, capable of autonomously executing user instructions and performing human-like control on intelligent terminal devices such as smartphones, computers, and web browsers.
+Recently, graphical user interface (GUI) agents~\citep{zhang2024large,tang2025surveymllmbasedguiagents} have emerged as an intriguing paradigm to human-computer interaction, capable of autonomously executing user instructions and performing human-like control on intelligent terminal devices such as smartphones, computers, and web browsers.
 The common approach to building GUI agents involves post-training multimodal large language models (MLLMs) using high-quality trajectory data to enhance key task capabilities such as perception~\cite{li2023blip,wang2023image}, reasoning~\cite{yao2022react,wei2022chain}, and reflection~\citep{liu2025infiguiagent,hu2025guiding}.
 Despite notable advances in instruction following, GUI agents remain vulnerable to out-of-distribution (OOD) risks---executing instructions that violate environmental constraints (e.g., non-existent functions or applications) or exceed the agent’s current capabilities.
 These failures can lead to task breakdowns or even pose security threats.
 In real-world applications, OOD risks for GUI agents come with two primary forms: (i) \textbf{Internalization-OOD}, where the agent operates in domain-specific environments (e.g., a particular type of smartphones or vehicle cabins) but incorrectly assumes the presence of unsupported capabilities; (ii) \textbf{Extrapolation-OOD}, where the agent encounters instructions tied to dynamic or evolving environments (e.g., new third-party applications).

-As illustrated in Figure~\ref{intro1}, following OOD instructions and executing an incorrect action path---such as unintentionally resetting a smartphone---can result in critical failures.
+As illustrated in Figure~\ref{intro1}, following OOD instructions and executing an incorrect action path (e.g., unintentionally resetting a smartphone) can result in critical failures.
 Therefore, it is essential for GUI agents to incorporate OOD detection mechanisms that identify tasks beyond their supported scope.
 This not only mitigates potential operational risks but also enables targeted enhancements to agent capabilities through continued research and development.

 Popular OOD detection methods can be broadly categorized~\cite{malinin2018predictive} into two types: embedding-based approaches~\cite{lee2018simple} and model uncertainty-based approaches~\cite{hendrycks2016baseline}.
 These methods have demonstrated effectiveness in traditional (M)LLM tasks such as summarization~\cite{ren2022out}, visual question answering~\cite{kervadec2021roses}, mathematical reasoning~\citep{wang2024embedding}, and text generation~\cite{wu2022multi}.
 Directly applying these existing OOD detection techniques to the GUI agent domain results in suboptimal performance.
 Notably, even with the classification threshold calibrated to correctly identify 95\% of in-distribution (ID) tasks, the best-performing method still misclassifies between 31.75\% and 48.92\% of OOD tasks as ID.